pury-fi/PuryFi-WASM-Halftone/README.md

 Cargo, Rust's package manager, will be installed automatically with Rust.

 ## Building
-Just execute the following command at the root of this repository:
+Just execute the following command at the root directory of this repository:
 ```
 wasm-pack build --release --target no-modules
 ```
-Which will output the `halftone_processor_bg.wasm` and `halftone_processor_bg.js` files to `pkg/`.
+Which will output the `halftone_processor_bg.wasm` and `halftone_processor.js` files to `pkg/`.

-Additionally, the simple [`build.sh`](/build.sh) script can be used to both execute the previous command and then copy the outputted files of our interest over to the destination the extension expects them to be: `components/`.
-This script assumes the root directory of the extension to be found at `../../` from the root of this repository.
+Additionally, the simple [`build.sh`](/build.sh) script on Linux or [`build.bat`](/build.bat) script on Windows can be used to execute the previous command and then copy the outputted files of our interest over to the destination the extension expects them to be in: `components/`.
+This script assumes the root directory of the extension to be found at `../../` from the root directory of this repository.